ATaCR

 • **kwargs (None) – Keyword arguments to modify plot

-Function to plot the coherence and phase between the rotated H and Z components, used to characterize the tilt direction.
+Function to plot the coherence, phase and admittance between the rotated H and Z components, used to characterize the tilt orientation.

 Parameters: